kenhitchcock/summitdemoapp/README.md

-# summitdemoapp
+# Summit 2023 demo app
-summit 2023 demo application
+For Red Hat Summit 2023, this demo application will be used.